PentagonToy/CSC-HPC-Guide/README.md

 This unified environment replaces the previously separate SmartSim and machine-learning environments.
 A standalone `PythonML` environment is not required when using this stack.

-SmartSim and SmartRedis are installed from the CSC-maintained releases:
+SmartSim, SmartRedis, and RedisAI are installed from the CSC-maintained releases:

 * SmartSim: `v1.0.3-csc`
 * SmartRedis: `v1.0.0-csc`